History of AC power plugs and sockets: U.S. combination duplex socket

 Note: See the NEMA 1-15 ungrounded (Type A) section of this page for the parallel blade patent reference numbers.

-U.S. adaptors
+U.S. adapters

 These adaptors are obsolete because they are not polarized; polarized versions of these types are still available in the U.S.

 UK obsolete types

 Before the 1970s, several types of proprietary plugs and sockets were commonly used in Britain, alongside types which conformed to national standards.

 Old Greek sockets

 Called "Tripoliki" (τριπολική, meaning "three-pole"), the standard had 3 round pins, similar to the post-1989 Israeli SI 32 and Thai TIS 166-2549 types.
 The Tripoliki was virtually abandoned by the 1980s, but can still be found in unrenovated houses constructed before 1980.
 Previous to the large-scale adoption of Schuko plugs, this was the only way to use an earthed appliance in Greece.
 It can accept Europlugs, and also (but with no earth connection possible) French and German types.